 You can also name AWP as a beneficiary of a charitable trust.
 Your attorney or financial advisor can advise you of the various types of charitable trusts and assist you in establishing a trust that is tailored to your personal needs.

 Some of the above-mentioned planned giving strategies may have a greater tax benefit to you than others, so please consult with your attorney or financial advisor on which strategy would work best for you.

-For more information contact Director of Philanthropy Heather Giampapa at 215.343.9241 x120 or via email at Hgiampapa@awomansplace.org.
+For more information contact Interim Director of Philanthropy Jesse Steele at 215-343-924 ext.
+127 via email at JSteele@awomansplace.org.